 SVTs are normally a supplier’s most expensive type of tariff and don’t charge one set price per single unit of energy.
-This means that your energy bills could become more expensive if your supplier announces a price rise.
+This means that your energy bills could become more expensive if your energy supplier announces a price rise.

-How do I find out when my fixed rate tariff ends?
+How do I find out when my fixed-rate tariff ends?

-Your energy supplier will contact you to let you know that your fixed rate tariff is coming to end around 42 to 49 days before.
+Your energy supplier will contact you to let you know that your fixed rate tariff is coming to an end around 42 to 49 days before.

 They might also suggest some other deals to switch to but even if these look good, it’s still best to use our energy comparison tool.
 All you need to do is enter your postcode and briefly describe your current supply in order to check which other great deals are available.

-When can I switch to a new fixed rate tariff?
+When can I switch to a new fixed-rate tariff?